 The Loushuiyuan cooperative is located in the village of Yanping outside Hefeng County in South Western Hubei.
-Yanping is one of the last villages in the region to be connected by a highway, and was the last in Hefeng County to complete the governmental “poverty eradication” program.
+Yanping Village has produced tea for centuries, but production has slumped since the 1980's and the local tourism boom has yet to make an impact in local farmers' income.
+Hefeng County was one of the last counties in Central China to be connected by a highway, and was one of the last in Hubei Province to complete the national government's “poverty eradication” program.

 To get to Yanping village one has to rely on an odyssey of trains, busses, and hopeful hitchhiking or arranged cars.
 We managed to book the right bus, and arrange a shared car, exiting at a small village point where the mountain road dips down to follow the river.

 Just a short walk up the road lies the Loushuiyuan production facility, a large warehouse with three floors, the first for producing the tea, the second for sorting and packaging, the third for storage.

 Walking up behind the production facility, one arrives at the old mountain top hamlet of traditional Tujia Houses comprising the Manying Plateau.

 It is in this pÍlateau village where One River Tea has rented a house and an acre of tea fields to produce green and black tea in cooperation with the Luoshuiyuan cooperative.